Funanigans: Party Games review

 250 MB available space

 Funanigans: Party Games Review

-Funanigans: Party Games is an application designed by Eric Peterson.
+Funanigans: Party Games is an app developed by Eric Peterson.
 Funanigans: Party Games was first published on .
-It is available on Steam.
+The app is accessible on the following platforms: Steam.

 Funanigans includes 8 different multiplayer party games!
 Launch the game, create a room, share the screen, and anyone can join and play from a phone, tablet, computer - anything with a web browser that supports WebAssembly!

 Your device with a browser is your controller:

 - Draw!
 Switch colors and line thickness.
 Undo, redo, and clear.
 In some games, someone else will also be drawing on the same canvas!